 Like you, we understand that Proficiency Testing/Quality Assurance/Quality Control for the labs you rely on is of paramount importance when you seek a professional service.

-Additionally, David completed the CBS Medical Mycology Course conducted by Prof. Sebren de Hoog recently in November, 2014 – studying over 600 pathogenic yeast & mould species.
+Additionally, David completed the CBS Medical Mycology Course conducted by Prof. Sebren de Hoog recently in November, 2015 – studying over 600 pathogenic yeast & mould species.

-Several laboratories who also undertake viable culture use single media for the growth of moulds, despite the advices offered by the consensus publications which advocate the use of at least 2 media to ensure a more sensitive detection of the full spectrum of mould which may be present – we are proud to say we routinely use 3 fungal media for all samples processed for culturable fungi at MouldLab.
+Several laboratories who also undertake viable culture use single media for the growth of moulds, despite the advice offered by consensus publications which advocate the use of at least 2 media to ensure a more sensitive detection of the full spectrum of mould which may be present – we are proud to say we routinely use 3 fungal media for all samples processed for culturable fungi at MouldLab.

 We also have developed an in-house training and assessment program for our microscopists, based on a library of over 200 known moulds, plus selected real world slides, showing organisms of interest based on these and the accumulated endorsed images from EMPAT.
-In addition, both senior staff conduct routine quality assessment programs covering BioTape & Spore Trap readings by the rest of our analysts, with a minimum of 10% re-reads, covering both quantitative and IDs.
+In addition, both senior staff conduct routine quality assessment programs covering Bio-Tape & Spore Trap readings by the rest of our analysts, with a minimum of 10% re-reads, covering both quantitative and IDs.

 Because traditional culture IDs are demanding and time consuming we are establishing an automated system that identifies over 2800 bacterial species and some 600 filamentous moulds & yeasts of interest.
 It IDs aerobic and anaerobic bacteria in under 2 days and even IDs slow growing moulds in just a few days.
 Using this method, a confirmatory identification can be undertaken to species without the delay of traditional methods.
 Difficult organisms, especially the huge spectra of environmental isolates, we send for sequencing and incorporate them into the database.

-Hope this is sufficient to convince you, our clients that we are at the forefront of environmental microbiology and mycology in Australia.
+Hope this is sufficient to convince you, our clients, that we are at the forefront of environmental microbiology and mycology in Australia.